Fort Bend County Burglary Defense Attorney

 unlawful entry, and the intent to commit a felony, theft, or assault.

 - Entering a building or habitation and committing or intending to commit

 a felony, theft, or assault

-- Remaining concealed in a building or habitation with intent to commit a
+- Hiding in a building or habitation with the intention to commit a felony,

 - Entering a habitation or building “not then open to the public”

 intending to commit a felony, theft, or assault.

 To be charged with burglary, “entering” the premises would